weirdgloop/osrs-dps-calc/CONTRIBUTING.md

 The `src/lib` directory contains the "core" code for the calculator itself.
 This code is heavily based on [some psuedocode](https://oldschool.runescape.wiki/w/RuneScape:Sandbox/combat_pseudocode) written collaboratively by the community.

+### JS/TS style guide
+We lint the project using [`eslint`](https://eslint.org/).
+We tend to follow the [Airbnb style guide](https://github.com/airbnb/javascript) for JavaScript closely.
+Any JS/TS code that you write should adhere to this style guide.
+There are several eslint rules that are turned off or reconfigured because they are not beneficial for readability of our code, you can check [.eslintrc.cjs](/.eslintrc.cjs) for the disabled rules.

+Most JavaScript IDEs will detect eslint and warn you accordingly of any problems.
+If you're using Visual Studio Code, [install this plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+You can also run `yarn lint`, which will check for any issues with your code.

 ### Scripts
 The `scripts` directory contains several Python 3 scripts that are used for generating the dataset required by this appliocation.